Kfirul/Computer_Networks_Final_Project/README.md

 Copy code:git clone https://github.com/Kfirul/Computers_Network_Final_Project.git

+In case the folder doesn't appear in your Jupter do the following steps:

-Open Jupter Notebook via Anaconda Navigator.
+1. Open Jupter Notebook via Anaconda Navigator.

-Upload to Jupter the Folder as *ZIP* file then open a new Notebook type python3, and write there the following code:
+2.Upload to Jupter the Folder as *ZIP* file then open a new Notebook type python3, and write there the following code:
 * import zipfile as zf
 * files = zf.ZipFile("Computers_Network_Final_Project.zip", 'r')
 * files.extractall('Computers_Network_Final_Project')
 * files.close()

-After using the code, you will now have a folder name Computers_Network_Final_Project, where the code is inside src folder and the file named Computers Network.ipynb.
+3.After using the code, you will now have a folder name Computers_Network_Final_Project, where the code is inside src folder and the file named Computers Network.ipynb.

-Now you're all set to dive into the project and explore its functionalities.
+4.Now you're all set to dive into the project and explore its functionalities.

 ## Project Overview